Chapter 2:

 “You alright, bro?
 You doing okay upstairs?”

-Kei took a breath, straightened his back, and forced a crooked smile.
+Kei drew in a shaky breath, straightened his back, and forced a crooked smile.

 “I was just checking if I had any badass powers.
 Yeah... turns out I’m still me.”

-Laughter exploded from the pretty boy.
+The pretty boy threw back his head, laughter ringing loud and clear.
 “Badass powers?
 You’re too much of a twig to be a badass.
 No offense.”

 Kei’s face twitched.
 He clenched his fist.
 “Offense taken.
 I didn’t think anyone was watching!”